Jiotto Caspita: Powertrain

 The Mk.
 I Caspita was built with a detuned Subaru 1235 flat-twelve engine, a Formula One engine originally built by Motori Moderni for Subaru and rated at 450 hp and 363 Nm; it could accelerate the car to 100 km/h from a standstill in 4.7 seconds.
 After the failure of Subaru's F1 effort, the 1235 was abandoned, leaving Jiotto without an engine supplier.

 The Mk.
 II used a Judd GV V10 engine, with which it was capable of 585 hp at 10,500 rpm and 276 lbft of torque at 10,500 rpm.
 This, combined with a curb weight of between 1240 kg and 1260 kg, gave the Caspita a claimed 0-100 km/h acceleration time of 3.4 seconds.

 Both engines were longitudinally mounted and coupled to a 6-speed gearbox built by Weismann.

 Chassis

 The Caspita had a bonded aluminium and carbon fibre monocoque chassis made by Mitsubishi Rayon Co., Ltd. The construction technique involved sandwiching aluminium between layers of carbon fibre and curing them in an autoclave to create a rigid structure.
 The process was repeated 15 times over a span of more than 2 months.
 This technique resulted in a kerb weight of 1100 kg for the Mk.
 I Caspita.

-Accessed via two gull-wing doors, the Caspita's red-and-black interior was driver-focused and spartan in nature, with no air conditioning, cruise control, or other such driver amenities; it even lacked cup holders.
+Accessed via two gull-wing doors, the Caspita's red-and-black interior was driver-focused and spartan in nature, with no air conditioning, cruise control, or other such driver amenities.

 Like its Tokyo Motor Show contemporaries the Mitsubishi HSR-II and Isuzu 4200R, the Caspita employed advanced technology for the time, such as an electronically retractable rear wing and an electronically controlled adjustable suspension system which could raise the car by 2.3 in.